25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 isFullAge6(1990, 1999, 1960);
 ```

 - Rest Properties: Rest properties collect the remaining own enumerable property keys that are not already picked off by the destructuring pattern.
-Those keys and their values are copied onto a new object.
+Those keys and their values are copied onto a new object

 ```javascript
 let { x, y, ...z } = { x: 1, y: 2, a: 3, b: 4 };